Nakamura in Kanji, Katakana and Hiragana - Zangyo-Ninja

 Shimizu in Kanji - Zangyo-Ninja

+Hello, Mr. Shimizu.
+This is an explanation of the origin of the surname Shimizu, which is shared by your ancestors and friends.
 Shimizu is the 20th most common Japanese surname.
 Shimizu means “the place where Shimizu springs”.
 Inoue is an artificial water source, while Shimizu is a natural water source.
-Therefore, it is thought that there are many place names in the mountains and near the mountains.
+Therefore, it is thought … Read More

 vector